 Electric motors are three times more efficient in converting fuel (i.e., electricity) into locomotion than internal combustion engines, which waste energy in the form of heat, sound, smoke and incomplete combustion when fossil fuel is burned.

 Additionally, a unit of electricity costs less than a unit of fossil fuel energy.
 Electric motors are more efficient because their regenerative braking systems recapture kinetic energy to recharge the battery as the bus is slowing.
 Because electric motors are as simple as a battery on wheels, electric vehicles do not have all the expenses of maintenance, such as oil, oil filters, spark plugs, hoses, belts, radiators, carburetors, mufflers, tailpipes, and transmissions.
+You only need to invest in a charger, which you can get at sites such as xpertelectricllc.com/electrical/ev-charger-installation/.

 In addition to saving money on replacement parts, related labor costs for all this maintenance are eliminated with electric vehicles.
 The higher electric motor efficiency plus reduced energy costs and lower maintenance adds up to lower Total Costs of Ownership (TCO) over time.